santhoshram786/GamingPlay/README.md

 # GamingPlay

-The most famous popular game in western countries(POKER).
+The most popular game in western countries is POKER.

 We have designed poker game using python